pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 same reason.
 The difference lies (of course) in how that composition is carried out.
 With a monad, each action is evaluated in turn and the results of each are fed into the next via `(>>=)`.
 This implies ordering.
-With an applicative functor, every action is evaluated and the results of all are combined at once into a single value by repeated application of `(<*>)`, in "parallel".
+With an applicative functor, every value is unwrapped in turn as functions are applied via `(<*>)` and the results are combined into a single value in "parallel".

 Let's walk through a real example.